Seth-Lamancusa/26quick/README.md

 26quick is a passion project, a way for me to learn front-end web development and statistical data analysis in an applied setting, and a way to research learning in humans in order to answer some questions that genuinely interest me.
 It's also a video game and I've always wanted to make one of those.
 The idea is to collect data in a simple setting over long time horizons to analyze how various practice parameters affect learning (see [the direction section](#direction) for more detail).

-It's modeled off a game I used to play on my phone where you simply had to tap the numbers one through twenty-five as quickly as possible.
-They were arranged in a square grid and it was much easier than my keyboard adaptation.
+It's modeled off a game I used to play on my phone where your task was simply to tap the numbers one through twenty-five, arranged in a 5-by-5 grid, as quickly as possible.
 I played something like 8,000 8-12s runs of that game before growing bored, and went from sub-10s runs feeling like NASCAR to a 5.5s personal best through ~20 hours of practice in spare moments throughout my day.
-The reason I was drawn to the game as a model for my own project is that it has a very high difficulty : complexity ratio, making it an effective magnifying glass for factor analysis.
+The reason I was drawn to the game as a model for my own project is that it has a very high difficulty / complexity ratio, making it an effective magnifying glass for factor analysis.
 The random element of the number distribution contributes to the skill curve lengthening and enables the design simplicity, while the short run time means higher sample sizes.

 ### Instructions